-- Constrain the build-up of leverage in the banking sector which can damage the broader financial system and the economy - Reinforce the risk based requirements with an easy to understand and a non-risk based measure.
+- ☐ Constrain the build-up of leverage in the banking sector which can damage the broader financial system and the economy - Reinforce the risk based requirements with an easy to understand and a non-risk based measure.

+The policy for Leverage Ratio including on and off balance sheet exposure and capital related policy.
 Boards of Directors of TBL are continuously monitoring the exposure limit of lending, capital strength of the Bank in order to avoid building-up excessive on- and off-balance sheet leverage.
+The Board of Directors and its Executive Committee hold the supreme authority for any credit approval in line with the credit committee consisting of the senior management of the bank.